-The Bill is not as long in substance as it appears from the number of pages, since most of the material is detail; listing particular statutory provisions that are affected.
+The Act is not as long in substance as it appears from the number of pages, since most of the material is detail; listing particular statutory provisions that are affected.
 This shows something of the complexity that European Union rules have driven into the statute book.
 A version of this Bill may have been in preparation for months, but swiftly updated for the changes in the new, Boris withdrawal agreement and for the need to deploy it when the Commons did not approve the Agreement.
 It is hard to see why the Bill has to be so long, but the other statutory provisions it refers to are long and tangled so it has to be so itself, apparently.

 Such a Bill might have been a few lines: ‘The Government can do anything to implement the agreement, and shall’, but MPs should be grateful that the powers are more circumscribed to the purpose.

 Section 1 adds to the Withdrawal Act a ‘bridge’ to carry over existing European legislation into the transition period, with a few ‘to be read as if’ provisions, and Section 2 does the same for domestic regulations made under the repealed European Communities Act 1972, then Section 3 is the usual bundle of Henry VIII powers for tidying-up and Section 4 extends this in a tortuous and hard-to-follow way to powers of the devolved authorities.
 Hard to follow it may be, but it does the job exactly as intended – the complexity to the eye is because it is talking in general terms about powers and enactments not yet identified let alone classified.
 There could be head-scratching in the implementation, but it need not cause problems in practice.
 (Section 5 seems to go over old ground covered by Sections 1 and 2, but there may be a technical difference.)